 Pro Tip: If your Facebook Page is fairly active, you can find former customers by going through likes and comments on old posts.
 Sending a review invite on Facebook is great way to keep in touch or reconnect with old customers with a side-benefit of getting Facebook reviews.

-The second to last group is our most engaged audience because they’re actually in your store–or if you’re reading this then they may have just left.
-In reality the most effective way to collect reviews is to send invites shortly after a customer completes their transaction with you.
+The second to last group is our most engaged audience because they’re actually in your store–or if you’re reading this then they may have just left your store.
+In reality, the most effective way to collect reviews is to send invites shortly after a customer completes their transaction with you.
 So sending review invites to current customers will likely get you more than 10 new Facebook reviews.
 Since this audience has no other tie to you than your business, prepare yourself, because they will be more forthcoming with customer feedback than the other groups we’ve invited already.

 How can you send Facebook review invites to customers you haven’t even met yet?
-The most successful local businesses actually integrate Facebook reviews and Google reviews into their sales process so review invites automatically go out to every single customer.
+The most successful local businesses actually integrate Facebook reviews and Google reviews into their sales process so review invites automatically go out to every single customer as soon as their transaction is complete.
 But you don’t have to be a Podium customer to set up a simple process at your business for inviting future customers to leave a Facebook review.

 Some of the best processes are also the most simple, so don’t overthink it.It’s easy to look at businesses with thousands of positive reviews and feel overwhelmed.
 But the truth is that your reputation is built in every interaction you have with your customers.
 And just like any relationship, it’s built overtime not overnight.
 If you want to see faster results, you have two options–get more customers or convert more customer interactions into online reviews.